 Today the dogs have been peacefully snoozing, flopped on the grass.
 It's been a lovely day - after yesterday's storm the weather has swung back to its glorious, blue-skies best.
-I've spent nearly five hours weeding in the Willow Tree Garden.
+I've spent nearly five hours weeding in the Stumpy Garden.
 The pale yellow rhododendron is flowering.
 Nice.

 Claude Monet in Autumn

 Said hello to the newish Rugosas (Ann Endt, Rugspin, and Belle de Poitevin).
 Haven't pruned them as yet, may not.
 The most beautiful rose in the whole world, Claude Monet, grows in here, too.
 His striped flowers are stunning, but he's mean spirited in their production.
 Obviously I don't feed him properly!
 The above photograph was taken in the autumn of 2007, so he's been in residence for a while (has been shifted around a bit, though).